amitagondi/amitagondi.com/README.md

 # Amita-Gondi-Website
-Complete code for the http://amitagondi.com/ website.
+Complete code for the http://amitagondi.github.io/ website.
-# amitagondi
-# amitagondi
-# tempWebsite